jlpteaching/272-201C/syllabus.md

 ####  Venkatesh's Office Hours

-Please see the annoucement on Teams for the Office Hour Timing and Zoom Link
+Please see the annoucement on Teams about my office hours and the Zoom link.

-You can always contact me via email if you have a question or want to discuss something.
+You can always contact me via email and/or Teams if you have a question or want to discuss something.
 You don't have to wait for the office hour.
-I am happy to meet unless I am in another meeting right.

 ### Lectures

-#### Lecture etiquette
+#### Lecture Etiquette

 We've now all had some experience with participating in remote meetings.
 However, just as a quick reminder below are some common etiquette ideas that I've found work well when participating in remote meetings.